Divided Mitrovica calm but wary after bloody Banjska incident

 It’s 11 days since an armed Serb gang shot dead a Kosovan border guard then holed up in a nearby monastery until they were overwhelmed by Kosovan security forces.
-The incidents took place in near the village of Banjska, only around 10km from the city of Mitrovica that has long been divided between the ethnically Serb north and Albanian south.
+The incidents took place around the village of Banjska, some 10km from the city of Mitrovica that has long been divided between the ethnically Serb north and Albanian south.

 Crossing the river Ibar into north Mitrovica, over the bridge that has become a symbol of the divided city, dozens of red, white and blue Serbian flags adorn King Peter 1 street.
 Although all of the city lies within Kosovo, the Serbian flags are strung like bunting from side to side of the main street, and billow from lamp posts.
 The red, white and blue are painted onto murals and incorporated into shop signs.